regaw-leinad/homebridge-winix-purifiers/README.md

 I bought some Winix C545 purifiers and wanted to control them from the Home app (like everything else haha).
 I found another Homebridge plugin, but it did not work out of the box (11 open issues at the time).
 Since that plugin's last update was in September 2020 (over 2 years ago at the time of writing), I decided to dive in and create my own plugin to support it.
-Right now it only officially supports the C545, since that's all I own, but we can expand this to other Winix purifiers with support from other device owners!
+We can expand this to other Winix purifiers with support from other device owners!

 ## Features